thachmpham/thachmpham.github.io/md/gdb-program-started-by-systemd.md

 We will debug the program in two phases:

-- In the first phase, debug the entry point of the program when the service is started (Section 2.2).
+- Debug the entry point of the program when the service is started (Section 2.2).
-- In the second phase, debug the program while it is running (Section 2.3).
+- Debug the program while it is running (Section 2.3).

 ## 2.2.
 Debug Entrypoint